Time and Date Stamps (logged): 01:52:06 08-29-2008

 Problem Number 6

-- Around each circle, masses of 9 kilograms are
+three times that radius.
+Around each circle, masses of 7 kilograms are evenly

 .